ag979/pixo/README.md

 The search engine can perform the following operations:

  - Upload images to local storage and record state in database
- - Generate segmentation masks of main image components (using [yoloe-11l-seg-pf](https://docs.ultralytics.com/models/yoloe/))
+ - Generate segmentation masks of main image components (using [YOLOE](https://docs.ultralytics.com/models/yoloe/))
- - Generate image embeddings and save indexes to [qdrant](https://qdrant.tech/) vector database
+ - Generate embeddings from segmentation masks and store them in the [qdrant](https://qdrant.tech/) vector database for indexing and similarity search
  - Perform vector search using qdrant

 ## Installation